| The OutlookMEXICO CITY The buck stops nowhere. At least that's how it seems in Latin

 exception in a region that stuck by national currencies even as they

+were devalued and often prompted more embarrassment than pride.
 Now, things are changing quickly.
 On New Year's Day, El Salvador

 became the third country south of the Rio Grande to abandon its